coffeemug/t/README.md

 Once you've verified that Ruby is installed:

     gem install t

+To install from a local directiory:

+    gem gem build t.gemspec
+    gem install t-3.1.0.gem

 ## Configuration
 Twitter API v1.1 requires OAuth for all of its functionality, so you'll need a